PaddlePaddle/PaddleDetection/configs/keypoint/README_en.md

 ## Introduction

 The keypoint detection part in PaddleDetection follows the state-of-the-art algorithm closely, including Top-Down and Bottom-Up methods, which can satisfy the different needs of users.

-Top-Down detects the object first and then detect the specific keypoint.
-The accuracy of Top-Down models will be higher, but the time required will increase by the number of objects.
+Top-Down detects the object first and then detects the specific keypoint.
+Top-Down models will be more accurate, but slower as the number of objects increases.
 Differently, Bottom-Up detects the point first and then group or connect those points to form several instances of human pose.
-The speed of Bottom-Up is fixed and will not increase by the number of objects, but the accuracy will be lower.
+The speed of Bottom-Up is fixed, it won't slow down as the number of objects increases, but it will be less accurate.

-At the same time, PaddleDetection provides [PP-TinyPose](./tiny_pose/README.md) specially for mobile devices.
+At the same time, PaddleDetection provides a self-developed real-time keypoint detection model [PP-TinyPose](./tiny_pose/README.md) optimized for mobile devices.

 <div align="center">
   <img src="./football_keypoint.gif" width='800'/>